anchore/anchore-charts/stable/enterprise/README.md

 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) serves as the gateway to expose HTTP and HTTPS routes from outside the Kubernetes cluster to services within it.
 Routing is governed by rules specified in the Ingress resource.
 Kubernetes supports a variety of ingress controllers, such as AWS ALB and GCE controllers.

 This Helm chart includes a foundational ingress configuration that is customizable.
-You can expose various Anchore Enterprise external APIs, including the core API, UI, reporting, RBAC, and feeds, by editing the `ingress` section in your values file.
+You can expose various Anchore Enterprise external APIs, including the core API, UI, reporting, and feeds, by editing the `ingress` section in your values file.

 Ingress is disabled by default in this Helm chart.
 To enable it, along with the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/) for core API and UI routes, set the `ingress.enabled` value to `true`.